-Over 131 years ago, if one wanted to punch holes into their paper, they had to do it the old fashioned way: by hand.
+Over 131 years ago, if one wanted to punch holes into their paper, they had to do it the old-fashioned way: by hand.
 For as long as we can remember, the paper hole punch has been an essential artifact in schools and modern workplaces worldwide.
 These creative inventions are usually used for organizational purposes, keeping papers together and in order.
 Here’s a brief overview of hole punch history because it’s one of the most important office tools we have today, even in a digital world.

 The first patent for a hole puncher in the U.S. was given to Benjamin Smith.
 Smith was known for creating different tools and coming up with creative designs before focusing on the hole punch.
 His design had two metal pieces with a hole in the bottom, as well as a sharp cutting implement on the other end.
-The two pieces were attached using a spring, giving the single-hole punch strength to go through a paper.
+The two pieces were attached using a spring, giving the single-hole punch strength to go through sheets of paper.

 Steenks described the celebration and the drawing as,

 German engineering?
 Yes, there was also another design of the hole punch invented overseas.
 Google focused on the paper hole punch created in 1866 by German inventor Friedrich Soennecken.
-Soennecken was a German officer and supplier, born in the town of Remscheid.
+Soennecken was an officer and supplier from the town of Remscheid, Germany.
 He then later created his own company called F Soennecken Verlag in 1875.
 He filed a U.S. patent for a device called the Papierlocher für Sammelmappen, or to make it easier for us here in the United States, The Paper Punch For Binders.

 His purpose?
 He needed a faster and neater way to create identical holes in a paper he wanted to bind after creating the two-ring binder.
-His invention led to designers in other countries, such as Smith and Brooks to work on creating the invention better.
+His invention led to designers in other countries, such as Smith and Brooks, to work on perfecting the invention.